sanity-io/GROQ/spec/Section 3 -- Execution.md

 A boosted predicate simply adds the boost value to the score if the predicate matches.
 For example, `boost(a > 1, 10)` would result in a score of 11 for any expression matching `a > 1`.

+## Selector evaluation

+A selector is evaluated in a scope.
+You must successfully validate a selector before you attempt to evaluate it

+EvaluateSelector(selector, scope):

+- Let {evaluator} be the evaluator of {selector}.
+- Return the result of {evaluator(scope)}.

+## Selector search

+A selector search takes a selector and a node and returns the resolved selector keypath on the given node as a list.

+SelectorSearch(selector, node, scope):

+- Let {selector} be a {Selector}
+- Let {node} be one of {Object}, {ObjectAttributes}, {Array}
+- Return the resolved selector keypath on {node} as a list

 ## Traversal execution

 When working with JSON values you often need to access attributes in deeply nested arrays/objects.